defold/doc/docs/en/manuals/tilemap.md

 end
 ```

+## Tilemap properties

+Apart from the properties *Id*, *Position*, *Rotation* and *Scale* the following component specific properties exist:

+*Tile Source*
+: The tilesource resource to use for the tilemap.

+*Material*
+: The material to use for rendering the tilemap.

+*Blend Mode*
+: The blend mode to use when rendering the tilemap.

+### Blend modes
+The *Blend Mode* property defines how the sprite should be blended with the graphics behind it.
+These are the available blend modes and how they are calculated:

+Alpha
+: Normal blending: a~0~ * rgb~0~ + (1 - a~0~) * rgb~1~

+Add
+: Brighten the background with the color values of the corresponding sprite pixels: rgb~0~ + rgb~1~

+Multiply
+: Darken the background with values of the the corresponding sprite pixels: rgb~0~ * rgb~1~

 ### Changing properties

 A tilemap has a number of different properties that can be manipulated using `go.get()` and `go.set()`: